• Skip to primary navigation

 Charred whole tomatillos in cast iron skillet.

-You'll want to quarter tomatillos and remove the stems from chilis once they cool.
+You'll want to quarter tomatillos and remove the stems from the chilis once they cool.
 That's all the preparation it takes before you blend and briefly simmer your fire-roasted salsa into the most delicious, thick, chip-worthy sauce.

 Fire roasted tomatillos quartered.

 Puree blackened tomatillos by themselves and wait to add chilis.
 Process briefly until smooth.
-Then, add roasted chilis and pulse chop to preserve the striking black flecks in salsa.
+Then, add roasted chilis and pulse chop to preserve the striking black flecks in the salsa.

-Can I freeze it?
+❄️ Can I freeze it?

-Yes, because it's cooked it freezes beautifully and has the same texture once it thaws.
+Yes, because it's cooked, it freezes beautifully and has the same texture once it thaws.
 Think how handy it would be to have a container ready to go for a potluck or company dinner.
 Believe me, your friends will appreciate a hand-crafted homemade salsa at your next get-together.

 Hungry for more quick salsa recipes?
 You might like to try my best Red Salsa Fresca.